Northeast

 Get directions on Google Maps.

 From Rt.
 128 Exit 18, take Rt.
 22 North 1 mi.
-Bear left at split in road and continue for 0.2 mi. on Essex Street to entrance on left (use the new entrance drive at the purple welcome sign; the old entrance is now Exit Only).
-After the gatehouse, follow signs for House & Gardens parking (space for 50 cars), up the driveway on left, or once construction is completed, the Horticultural Learning Campus lot to the right and behind the yellow farmhouse (opening in 2022).
+Bear left at split in road and continue for 0.2 mi. on Essex Street to entrance on left (use the entrance drive at the purple welcome sign; the old entrance is now Exit Only).
+After the gatehouse, follow signs for House & Gardens parking (space for 50 cars), up the driveway on left, or the Horticultural Learning Campus lot to the right and behind the yellow farmhouse.

 What You'll Find